 What to Buy at Aldi: German Foods

-Aldi doesn't just excel at knockoffs of U.S. grocery products.
 Aldi also carves a niche with imported German products you won't find at your American supermarket chains.
 We previously noted the German chocolates, beer and bread (marketed under Aldi's proprietary Deutsche Kuche label).
-Don't overlook the flavored spaetzles, German-style pickles, apple strudel and unique snacks that waver off the dreary chips and pretzels route.
+Don't overlook the flavored spaetzles, German-style pickles, apple strudel and unique snacks that waive off the dreary chips and pretzels route.
+As with the chocolates, you see much more of this on Aldi's shelves during the winter months.

 The fun part of finding these products is the discovery.
-Unlike most U.S. groceries, Aldi doesn't relegate its German imports to one section of one aisle.
+Unlike most U.S. grocery stores, Aldi doesn't relegate its “international” offerings to a section of an aisle.
 You'll find them scattered throughout the store, from the bakery to the freezer cases.

 What to Buy at Aldi: Deli Items